Skip Breadcrumb Links

 - Ask about their experience with the Canadian immigration process

 - Ask for references

 - Speak to people who have used them

 - Find out if they belong to any other professional associations in Canada

 Find out how to complain about an immigration consultant.

-Yes, you can change your consultant at any time.
+Yes, you can change your representative at any time.

-You must notify IRCC immediately if you change your paid consultant.
+You must notify IRCC immediately if you change your representative.
 You must fill out a new Use of a Representative (IMM 5476) form [PDF] and send it to the office processing your file.

 If you want to make a complaint about your paid representative, read How do I complain about a lawyer?

 For More Information